brenobaptista/blog/src/posts/creating-virtual-machines-using-qemu-kvm.md

 ### Download .iso

-First of all, you need to download the `.iso` file for Kali Linux (or any other operational system) in the [official website](https://www.kali.org/downloads/).
+First of all, you need to download the `.iso` file for Kali Linux (or any other operational system) on the [official website](https://www.kali.org/downloads/).

 ### Boot in Live Mode